Alfred Newbould: Other Parliamentary contests

 Newbould lost his seat at Leyton West in 1922 to Conservative candidate James Cassels in a three-cornered contest, with Labour candidate Alfred Smith (later MP for Sunderland from 1929 to 1931) also entering the fray.
 He tried to win it back at the next opportunity in 1923 again facing a three-cornered contest with Cassels and Smith and came agonisingly close to regaining the seat, Cassels holding on by a majority of 64 votes (or 0.2% of the poll).
 Newbould fought Leyton West again in 1924 but this time came third in the poll behind the victorious Cassels and Smith in second place.
 He did not stand for Parliament again.

 Other Liberal activity

 In 1927 he was nominated by the London Liberal Federation to sit on a committee of the Liberal Party under the chairmanship of Lord Buxton, to look into the organisation and health of the party in London constituencies.

 In 1928 he stood unsuccessfully for the Liberals in the Hackney North constituency at the London County Council elections.

 Death

-Newbould died at Ferring-by-Sea in West Sussex, where he had his home, aged 78 years on 25 April 1952.
+Newbould died at Ferring-by-Sea in West Sussex, where he had his home, at age 78 on 25 April 1952.